mpv-player/mpv/DOCS/man/input.rst

   have an  asynchronous implementation.
 The async libmpv API still never blocks the caller in these cases.

-The only exception is the current legacy behavior with screenshot commands, which will be fixed later.
-Using the ``async`` prefix makes them run the file saving code in a detached manner.
+Before mpv 0.29.0, the ``async`` prefix was only used by screenshot commands, and made them run the file saving code in a detached manner.
+This is the default now, and ``async`` changes behavior only in the ways mentioned above.

-Currently the following commands have different waiting characteristics with sync vs. async: sub-add, audio-add, sub-reload, audio-reload, rescan-external-files.
+Currently the following commands have different waiting characteristics with sync vs. async: sub-add, audio-add, sub-reload, audio-reload, rescan-external-files, screenshot, screenshot-to-file.

 Input Sections
 --------------